mzvk/590ideas/perl/GSA/README.md

-OLD VERSION OF FUNCTIONS, documented for so I can reuse ideas if they will be such necessity.
+OLD VERSION OF FUNCTIONS, documented so I can reuse ideas if they will be such necessity.

 ## str2int
 #### before pack/unpack